adewaleolalekan/cyber_threat_analyzer/README.md

 1.  **File Upload**: The user uploads a network capture (`.pcap`, `.pcapng`) or a generic log file (`.log`, `.txt`) through the Streamlit web interface.

-2.  **Parsing**:
+2.  **API Key Entry**: The user enters their OpenAI API key.

-    * **PCAP/PCAPNG Files**: The app uses **TShark** (the command-line tool for Wireshark) to convert the packet capture into a structured JSON format.
-This provides a detailed and reliable way to access every layer of the network packets.
+3.  **Analysis Trigger**: The user clicks the "Analyze File" button to begin the process.

-    * **Log Files**: For text-based logs, the app uses regular expressions to find and extract indicators like IP addresses, domains, and URLs.
+4.  **Parsing (PCAP/PCAPNG)**: The app uses **TShark** (the command-line tool for Wireshark) to convert the entire packet capture into a structured JSON format using the robust `tshark -T json` command.
+This method was chosen for its reliability in accurately extracting all packet data.

-3.  **Indicator Enrichment**: Extracted indicators are assigned a simulated threat score (Low, Medium, High) to help prioritize the analysis.
+5.  **Parsing (Logs)**: For text-based logs, the app uses regular expressions to find and extract indicators like IP addresses, domains, and URLs.

-4.  **AI Analysis**: The parsed text summary and the list of indicators are sent to a locally running AI model via **Ollama**.
-The `Llama 3` model analyzes the data and generates a threat summary, identifies key findings, and provides actionable recommendations.
+6.  **AI Analysis**: The parsed text summary and the list of indicators are sent to an **OpenAI GPT model** (`gpt-4o-mini`).
+The model analyzes the data and generates a threat summary, identifies key findings, and provides actionable recommendations.

-5.  **Report Generation**: A detailed PDF report is created, containing the analysis overview, the AI-generated summary, and a color-coded table of all the threat indicators found in the file.
+7.  **Report Generation**: A detailed PDF report is created, containing the analysis overview, the AI-generated summary, and a color-coded table of all the threat indicators found in the file.

 ---

 ## 🚀 Features

-* **Local First**: All analysis is done locally on your machine, ensuring data privacy and security.
+* **Advanced AI Analysis**: Leverages OpenAI's powerful models for in-depth threat intelligence.
-* **No API Keys Needed**: Uses the open-source Ollama and Llama 3, eliminating the need for paid API keys.
+* **User-Controlled Workflow**: Analysis begins only when you click the "Analyze" button.
 * **Multiple File Types**: Supports both binary packet captures (`pcap`, `pcapng`) and text-based logs.
 * **Rich PDF Reporting**: Generates a professional, easy-to-read PDF report for offline analysis and sharing.
 * **Visually Appealing UI**: A modern, dark-themed interface built with Streamlit.
 * **Secure**: Includes checks to prevent the upload of dangerous file types and oversized files.
+It also cleans up temporary files automatically.

 ---